TusharKanjariya/Angular-with-Node/README.md

-# Angular-with-Node
+# Angular with Node.js

-### This Project uses is in Angular 8.0.0 and Angular Material 8.0.0 with Node.js
+### This Project uses is in Angular 8.0.1 and Angular Material 8.0.1 with Node.js v10.15.3

 Following Steps to run this Project